ocaml/v2.ocaml.org/src/site/docs/install.md

 2012-10-05.
 It can be easily installed in several ways.
 Broadly, the options are:

-* use a package manager supported by your platform (Windows, Linux, Mac OS X,...);
+* use OPAM, a source package manager specific to OCaml;
-* or use a package manager specific to OCaml (GODI, OPAM, ...);
+* or use a package manager supported by your platform (Windows, Linux, Mac OS X,...);
 * or install from source code.

 The different options are detailed below.
 Most of these tools allow you